-The area of clinical focus is the specific field of health care which is the primary focus of the training a health professional trainee is enrolled in, as represented by a code, and is the largest category within the HTTRA NBEDS 2018-19.
+The area of clinical focus is the specific field of health care which is the primary focus of the training a health professional trainee is enrolled in, as represented by a code.

 The purpose of this data item is to report the areas of clinical focus at the establishment that trainees are undertaking training in.